Moving to Exuma, Bahamas

 What is a typical expat home or apartment like in Exuma?

 "A typical expat home or apartment in Exuma, is often a luxurious, beachfront property with stunning views of the crystal-clear waters.
 These homes are usually spacious, featuring multiple bedrooms and bathrooms, a large living area, and a fully equipped kitchen.
 They often come with modern amenities such as air conditioning, high-speed internet, and cable TV.
 Many of these homes also have private pools, outdoor patios, and lush tropical gardens.
 The interiors are typically designed with a blend of contemporary and traditional Bahamian styles, featuring bright colors, local artwork, and high-quality furnishings.
 Some homes may also have a private dock for boats.
-Despite the luxurious features, these homes often blend seamlessly with the natural beauty of Exuma, offering a peaceful and relaxing living environment," commented one expat who made the move to Exuma.
+Despite the luxurious features, these homes often blend seamlessly with the natural beauty of Exuma, offering a peaceful and relaxing living environment," explained one expat living in Exuma, Bahamas.

 What is the average cost of housing in Exuma?